-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the consolidated financial position of Senshu Ikeda Holdings, Inc . and its consolidated subsidiaries as of March 31, 2017, and their consolidated financial performance and cash flows for the year then ended in conformity with accounting principles generally accepted in Japan.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the consolidated financial position of Senshu Ikeda Holdings, Inc. and its consolidated subsidiaries as at March 31, 2018, and their consolidated financial performance and cash flows for the year then ended in conformity with accounting principles generally accepted in Japan.